 There can be little doubt that organisations worldwide are facing increasing pressure to be more sustainable in their practices.
 The imperative to be more sustainable requires organisations to make changes or adopt practices that require resource allocation.
-The question that many organisations ask is whether adopting sustainable practices will lead to organisational improvement or not, and what is the nature and magnitude of improvement.
-This study provides new and significant insight into this on-going debate by examining whether the external pressure to be sustainable can enhance directly or indirectly two important dimensions of performance - environmental outcomes and manufacturing performance.
+The issue that many organisations ask is whether adopting sustainable practices will lead to organisational improvement or not, and what the type and magnitude of improvement will be.
+This study provides new and significant insight into this on-going debate by examining if the external pressure to be sustainable can lead directly or indirectly to two important dimensions of performance - environmental outcomes and manufacturing performance.
 The study has shown that external pressure has a significant direct and positive relationship with environmental outcomes.
 However, external pressure does not have a significant relationship with manufacturing performance.
-With respect to the mediating effect of sustainable management, the study finds sustainable management can mediate positively between external pressure and environmental outcomes but does not mediate between external pressure and manufacturing performance.
-In effect the study identifies a clear distinction in the relationships between environmental outcomes and manufacturing performance.
+With respect to the mediating effect of sustainable management, the study has also found that sustainable management can mediate positively between external pressure and environmental outcomes but does not mediate between external pressure and manufacturing performance.
+In effect the study has identified a clear distinction in relationships between environmental outcomes and manufacturing performance.

 With respect to environmental outcomes, the study shows a significant relationship between external pressure and environmental outcomes.
-The findings from this study concur with those of Zailani et al. (2012) who found external pressure from regulation and customers to have a significant relationship with environmental outcomes.
+Therefore, the findings from this study concur with those of Zailani et al. (2012) who found that external pressure from regulation and customers have a significant relationship with environmental outcomes.
 However, their study did not examine the relationship with manufacturing performance.
 This study also shows a significant relationship between external pressure and the adoption of sustainable management practices and a further significant relationship between the adoption of sustainable practices and environmental outcomes.
-This concurs with other studies, such as Testa and Iraldo (2010), Zhu and Sarkis (2004) and Eltayeb et al. (2011) in finding that adoption of sustainable practices leads to improved environmental outcomes.
-According to the findings of this study not only is external pressure is an important driver of the adoption of such sustainable practices but it has a direct impact on environmental outcomes.
-Therefore, this study confirms the pre-eminence of external pressure in driving environmental outcomes, irrespective of whether the relationship is mediated by the adoption of formal sustainable management programs, such as environmental certification, training and waste recycling programs.
+This study therefore concurs with other studies such as Testa and Iraldo (2010), Zhu and Sarkis (2004) and Eltayeb et al. (2011) that found that adoption of sustainable practices leads to improved environmental outcomes.
+However, this study had further found not only that external pressure is an important driver of the adoption of such sustainable practices but that external pressure to be sustainable has a direct impact on environmental outcomes.
+Therefore, this study confirms the pre-eminence of external pressure in driving environmental outcomes, irrespective of whether the relationship is mediated by the adoption of formal sustainable management programs such as environmental certification, training and waste recycling programs.
 The practical implications of this finding are important.
-It suggests that while external pressure can drive organisations to implement formal sustainability programs and consequently improve environmental outcomes, the pressure on its own can also drive environmental outcomes even when such formal programs do not intermediate.
+It suggests that while external pressure can drive organisations to implement formal sustainability programs and consequently improve environmental outcomes, the pressure on its own, can also drive environmental outcomes even when such formal programs do not intermediate.
 This may suggest that informal programs implemented as a direct consequence of external pressure can also lead to improved environmental outcomes.
 For organisations in developing countries, where there may not be the opportunity to be certified to formal programs such as ISO 14001 or where the cost of such formal programs are prohibitive, this study indicates that it is still possible to achieve improved environmental outcomes.